 I have a theory.
-Its not mine but something introduced by Kevin Kelly who is the senior editor at Wired Magazine in 2008.
+It’s not mine but something introduced by Kevin Kelly who was the senior editor at Wired Magazine in 2008.
+It’s now become a globally recognised seminal piece.
 His theory was a new and disruptive idea that challenged the traditional selling model of the creative industry.
-Its now a living and proven philosophy for building a lasting, sustainable business or movement on the back of what Kevin Kelly calls 1000 true (raving fans).
+It’s now a living and proven philosophy for building a lasting, sustainable business or movement on the back of what Kevin Kelly calls 1000 true (raving fans).
 The number 1000 is arbitrary but the principle is this.

 Kevin discovered that for an artist or organisation to truly make and see consistent growth earning a great living they needed to focus their energy on finding, engaging and delivering value to their 1000 true fans.

-Who are these 'true fans'? we all have a picture of that die hard fan.
-For an artist they'd drive 200 miles to a concert and buy every CD.
+Who are these 'true fans'?
+We all have a picture of that diehard fan.
+For an artist they'd drive 200 miles to a concert and buy every Album.
 For a business they'd buy every new product that comes out, refer you without being asked or consistently come to you first with their concerns or business challenges.

 I'm about to propose something almost just as radical for key account management as it was for the creative industry and Kevin Kelly.
 I don't propose this as a philosopher but as a practitioner exploring this with my clients and supporting others.